-I was reading the short wikipedia bio of a British entertainer whom you might know (but who will remain anonymous here simply because his name does not matter).
+I was reading the bio of a British entertainer whom you might know but who will remain anonymous here because his name does not matter.

-The writer told how the celebrity was a regular on British television for over three decades.
-Finally, the network decided his work was declining along with his audience and so canceled him.
+The celebrity was a regular on British television for over three decades.
+When the network decided his work was declining along with his audience, they canceled him.
 Within three years, the man was dead, even though he was still in his 60s.
 This sentence remains with me: “The day they canceled his contract is the day he began to die.”

-We’ve all known of individuals who died shortly after retiring from their life work.
-Whether retirement caused the death, hastened the death, or was completely irrelevant is something no one can know.
+We’ve all heard of people who died shortly after retiring from their life work.
+I’ve done the funerals of some of them.
+Whether retirement caused the death, hastened it, or was a contributing factor is something no one can know.
 But we each have our own suspicions.

-Assuming that is a legitimate statement, that when the human spirit is “canceled,” so to speak, the human body begins to shut down and death is imminent, we can make statements such as the following….
+Assuming that to be a legitimate statement, that when the human spirit is “canceled,” so to speak, the human body begins to shut down and death is imminent, we come to conclusions such as:

 1) The day you begin to die is when you no longer have anything to live for.